shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/real-time-signals-service-api-reference.md

 Events are segments which could become active instantly across all data centers, and expire within a specified period. **Events are not associated with any targeting.**

 > [!NOTE]
-> Given the resources required to enable Events, the following limitations on the service are in place
+> Given the resources required to enable Events, the following limitations on the service are in place:
 >
 > 1. The Number of simultaneously active events per member is: **200**.
 > 1. Events cannot be bulk loaded, though multiple can be activated per single API call.